stefanrinderle/softvis3d/sonar-softvis3d-plugin/README.md

 2. Download plugin jar file (http://softvis3d.com/#/download)
 3. Copy to [your SonarQube base path]/extensions/downloads
 4. Restart your sonar server
-5. Go to SonarQube "Settings" -> "System" -> "General settings" -> "Softviz3d" and define the path to your graphviz installation.
+5. Go to SonarQube "Settings" -> "System" -> "General settings" -> "SoftVis3d" and define the path to your graphviz installation.
 6. On any project in your SonarQube instance, click on "SoftVis3D Viewer" in the navigation section on the left.

-Explore your project in 3D city and dependency view!
+Explore your project in 3D city  view!